Matrix Decomposition and Applications: Skew-Symmetric Matrix and its Properties*

-Since we suppose the first row of $\bA$ is nonzero, there exists a permutation matrix $\bP$ (Definition~\ref{definition:permutation-matrix}, p.~\pageref{definition:permutation-matrix}), such that we will exchange the nonzero value, say $a$, in the first row to the second column of $\bP\bA\bP^\top$.
-And as discussed above, the upper-left $2\times 2$ submatrix of $\bP\bA\bP^\top$ has the following form
+Since we suppose the first row of $\bA$ is nonzero, there exists a permutation matrix $\bP$ (Definition~\ref{definition:permutation-matrix}), such that we will exchange the nonzero value, say $a$, in the first row to the second column of $\bP\bA\bP^\top$.
+The upper-left $2\times 2$ submatrix of $\bP\bA\bP^\top$ becomes

 Construct a nonsingular matrix $\bM = $ such that the upper left $2\times 2$ submatrix of $\bM\bP\bA\bP^\top\bM^\top$ has the following form